LeonardoGentile/react-mobx-router5/README.md

     const { routerStore, route, plainRoute } = this.props;

     // This will extract the correct component amongst the children of '' for the current route
-    // Notice that the ComponentToRender could also be another routeNode, for example `Section` const ComponentToRender = getComponent(route, '', routes);
+    // Notice that the ComponentToRender could also be another "node component", that is associated with another routeNode, for example `Section` const ComponentToRender = getComponent(route, '', routes);
     // Passing the route prop will ensure that the ComponentToRender will be re-rendered for each new route return createElement(ComponentToRender, {route: route});